citahub/cita/docs/en-US/system_management/node.md

 ### Add consensus nodes

 Only after a node is added as ordianry nodes, it can make the request to become a consensus node.
 Then, it is necessary to approve the request by administrator.
 After all of these operations, a consensus node can be added sucessfully.
-If a ordinary node want to be updated to a consensus node, detailed steps are as follows：
+If a ordinary node want to be updated to a consensus node, detailed steps are as follows:

 Let's illustrate how a ordinary node become a consensus node with an example.
 We will use `approveNode(address)` in the process.

 Consensus nodes management contract is system contract and written into genesis by default.
-Below are function signatures of management contract：
+Below are function signatures of management contract:

 ```
 contract address: 0xffffffffffffffffffffffffffffffffff020001